 The cremation of the concentration camp Mittelbau-Dora.

-The cinema hall, that was used to imprison inmates.
+The former cinema hall, that was used to imprison inmates.

-The last memory of the number on a house, where the inmates of the concentration camp Mittelbau-Dora were kept.
+The last memory of a number on a house, where the inmates of the concentration camp Mittelbau-Dora were kept.
 Somehow, nature is taking over this place again to bring peace.

 Gross Rosen was a forced labour camp, where the inmates had to cut granite stones.
-The labour was so hard, that many people passed away because of the labour conditions.
+The labour was so hard, that many people died because of the labour conditions.